purposeindustries/prepend-slash/README.md

 # prepend-slash

-> Sets a leading slash as the first paramater of a given string.
+> Sets a leading slash as the first character of a given string.

 ## Install